Global Affairs Canada: Ministers

+The institute is Global Affairs Canada's primary training provider.
+It offers training to clients in federal, provincial, and municipal governments, as well as to non-governmental organizations, foreign governments and organizations, academic institutions, and, in certain cases, private sector companies.

 Current departmental structure

 Deputy ministers are senior public servants who take political direction from ministers and are responsible for the day-to-day operations of the department.

 The current departmental structure, and corresponding executives, are as follows: